ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 e1-cli getwalletinfo
 ~~~~

 We can see that is indeed the case.

+In the next section we will look in detail at how to reissue more of an asset.

 [Next: Reissuing assets]({{ site.url }}/elements-code-tutorial/reissuing-assets)